 Evening With Alec Baldwin and Darrell Hammond

-Since NBC’s Saturday Night Live (SNL) debuted in 1975, with Chevy Chase playing a bumbling Gerald Ford, the show has shaped our perceptions of politics and the presidency—and has just plain made us laugh.
-Please join us on May 11 for a conversation with SNL regulars Alec Baldwin and Darrell Hammond.
-Baldwin holds the record for the most time hosting the show at 17 and played Donald Trump during Trump’s first term; Hammond was a cast member for 14 seasons and played Bill Clinton and Trump prior to his presidency.
-We’ll talk to them about their wide-ranging careers and what it’s like to be on SNL—including parodying our presidents.
+Since NBC’s Saturday Night Live (SNL) debuted in 1975, with Chevy Chase playing a bumbling Gerald Ford, the show shaped our perceptions of politics and the presidency—and just plain made us laugh.
+On May 11, we welcomed SNL regulars Alec Baldwin and Darrell Hammond for a conversation.
+Baldwin held the record for hosting the show the most times, at 17, and played Donald Trump during Trump’s first term; Hammond was a cast member for 14 seasons and played Bill Clinton and Trump before Trump's presidency.
+We talked with them about their wide-ranging careers and what it was like to be on SNL—including parodying our presidents.
+This program was hosted by the Friends of the LBJ Library and the Harry Ransom Center, which recently acquired the archives of SNL’s legendary creator and executive producer, Lorne Michaels.

 About the Lorne Michaels Collection at the Harry Ransom Center